 Have a Picnic

 We walked around a lot of the different Cambridge colleges.
 Trinity College has very nicely manicured lawns, but I doubt they would let you walk on them, much less picnic.
 We found a nice spot next the river Cam on the ‘backs’ of Trinity instead.
-We brought some snacks – including delicious oplatky Tom’s brother was nice enough to share – and made the most of the fickle sunshine.
+We brought some snacks – including delicious oplatky my partner’s brother was nice enough to share – and made the most of the fickle sunshine.

 Punting on the River Cam